nens/nens-meta/README.md

 - manifest.ini

-- tox.ini (not only for python projects)
+- tox.ini (not only for python projects) DONE

 - docker-compose